Taming identical particles for discerning the genuine non-locality: Entanglement of fermions

 \subsection{Reduced density matrix and von Neumann entropy of fermions}

-We can apply the above observation to the case when $N$ fermions spread over space are observed by two distinguishable detectors $X$ and $Y$ (Fig.~\ref{passiveop}), which is discussed for bosons in Ref.~\cite{franco2018indistinguishability,chin2019entanglement}, i.e., where $\P_i =(\p_i,s_i) = (r_iX+l_iY,s_i )$.
-This state is separable when it is written as where $|\P_{odd}^{sep}\>$ and $|\P_{even}^{sep}\>$ satisfy the separability conditions Eqs.~\eqref{oddsep} and \eqref{evensep} respectively.
+We can apply the above observation to the case when $N$ fermions spread over space are observed by two distinguishable detectors $X$ and $Y$ (Fig.~\ref{passiveop}), which is discussed for bosons in Ref.~\cite{franco2018indistinguishability,chin2019entanglement}, i.e., with $|r_i|^2 +|l_i|^2 =1$ for all $i$.
+This state is separable when $|\P\>$ is of the form~\eqref{evensep} for an even $N$ or \eqref{oddsep} for an odd $N$.
+Here we derive the reduced density matrix of the fermions, by which we can compute the \emph{entanglement entropy} of the system.

-We first consider $N=P=S=2$ example.
+We first consider the simplest example, i.e., $N=S=2$ ($s_i =\uparrow$ or $\downarrow$).
 For this case, the even and odd identity matrices of the subsystem $X$ are given by